Healthy breakfast fruit tart made with a gluten free two ingredient crust, protein packed Greek yogurt, and plenty of fresh fruit.

 - assorted sliced fresh fruit

-- Spray the bottom of a 9-inch tart or cake pan or a pie dish with nonstick spray and line the pan with parchment paper on top.
+- Spray the bottom of a 9-inch tart pan, 9-inch cake pan, or 9-inch pie dish with nonstick spray and line the pan with parchment paper on top.
 Set aside.
 (The spray helps the parchment stick to the pan, making spreading the crust easier.
 The parchment prevents the crust from sticking to the pan.
 If you don’t mind the taste of nonstick spray on the crust, you don’t have to use parchment.
 Just spray the pan with the nonstick spray and add the crust.)

 - Make sure your dates are soft by soaking in warm water for 10 minutes.
 Make sure you drain them and chop in half before using.